 Other retails prefer to be unbranded.
 At unbranded stations, the fuel brand is usually the same as the store name.
 While this fuel doesn’t have a proprietary additive package, it does have a general additive package that meets all federal and local fuels requirements.
 Stores typically seek to be unbranded if they feel that their store name is strong enough to convey trust in their product.

-In most instances, unbranded gasoline has lower wholesale prices because there is not the added benefits of branded fuel, whether that includes marketing support, the additive package or market intelligence.
-Unbranded retailers are able to find the best “deal” for wholesale product on the open market, regardless of brand.
+In most instances, unbranded gasoline has lower wholesale prices because the added benefits of branded fuel are not included, whether that comprises marketing support, the additive package or market intelligence.
+Unbranded retailers can find the best “deal” for wholesale product on the open market, regardless of brand.
 They may also enter into supply arrangements with a branded company to purchase fuel that is sold as unbranded.

 While every contract differs, here is a broad overview of what is included in these contracts:

-- Length: A typical contract is for 10 years, although it could run as long as 20 years or as short as 3 years for renewals.
+- Length: A typical contract is for 10 years, although contracts may be 20 years or as short as 3 years for renewed contracts.

 - Wholesale price requirements: A branded retailer must purchase fuel from a branded supplier or distributor.
-Branded contracts benchmark the wholesale price to common fuels indexes, such as Platt’s, plus a premium of a few cents for brand/marketing support.
-Some branded contracts also stipulate the retail markup on the fuel through a “consignment agreement,” whereby the supplier or distributor retains ownership of the fuel until it is sold and pays the retailer a commission.
+Branded contracts benchmark the wholesale price to common fuels indexes, plus a premium of a few cents for brand/marketing support.
+Some branded contracts also stipulate the retail markup on the fuel through a “consignment agreement,” where the supplier or distributor retains ownership of the fuel until it is sold and pays the retailer a commission.

 There are different ownership structures within the branded station universe:

-- Regional company or chain operated: A chain of convenience stores with a common name operates the branded locations.
-In many cases, a chain may sell different brands at different stores, based on the needs of the marketplace and terms of contracts carried forward from stores acquired from other operators.
-Many operations of this kind serve as distributors to themselves and maintain supply agreements with the branded oil companies.
+- Regional company or chain operated: A chain of convenience stores with a common name that operates the branded locations.
+In many cases, a chain may sell different brands at different stores, based on the needs of the marketplace and terms of contracts that may have been carried forward from stores that were acquired from other operators.
+Many operations of this kind serve as distributors to themselves and maintain supply agreements with the branded oil companies

-- Open dealer operated: The independent dealer purchases fuel from the oil company or a distributor, supplies fuel to the station—and possibly others—owns the business and owns or leases the building/facility independent from any supply agreement.
+- Open dealer operated: The independent dealer purchases fuel from the oil company or a distributor, supplies fuel to the retail site and owns or leases the building/facility independent from any supply agreement.
 The dealer may contract with a manager to run the business or run it himself.